EvanTian233/Leetcode-solutions/Sep11.md

   <br /> Try to swap the desire output to the front of the array and return from there.

 * Binary search
+  <br /> Useful with sorted array.
+  <br /> Cooperate with two pointers.
     <html>
       <head>
       </head>